froquede/memoryjs/README.md

 # memory.js
  memory.js is a simple and functional snippet that helps bring productivity to your development

- it only has 332 bytes minified (745b not minified) and consists in a kind of facilitator for local storage
+ it only has 332 bytes minified (745b not minified), don't have dependencies and consists in a kind of facilitator for local storage

  The idea is to leave storage in the local storage simple without having to parse and worrying about what kind of variable is being put into memory, making the code simpler and readable